 Another beauty to behold is the Maducayan River.
 Along its entire stretch, one can find naturally-build pools with crystal-clear waters.
 Eels, frogs, and fishes thrive on these.

-The I-Maducayan are a very hospitable and welcoming people.
-Almost every household would offer visitors meals, snacks, and with complementing traditional brews.
-Because of this, one would rarely go hungry of thirsty while in the community.
+The I-Maducayan are very hospitable and welcoming people.
+Almost every household would offer visitors meals, snacks, and complementing traditional brews.
+Because of this, one would rarely go hungry or thirsty while in the community.

 The next time you are thinking of a rustic escapade to visit, why not consider Maducayan.
 Add it to your bucket list and brace yourself to an adventure of a lifetime.